-Is your gym time increasing, while at the same time you’re having difficulty sleeping?
-As personal trainer and holistic nutrition consultant, Mike Duffy, says it’s “most likely a result of a combination of nervous system and or hormonal system overload.”
-He suggests “to focus more on getting your 10 pm to 2 am sleep” because “this is the part of your sleeping pattern where physical restoration occurs.”
+Can't sleep even though you're wiping yourself out at the gym?
+"It's most likely a result of a combination of nervous system and or hormonal system overload," says Mike Duffy, a personal trainer and holistic nutrition consultant. says He suggests “to focus more on getting your 10 pm to 2 am sleep” because “this is the part of your sleeping pattern where physical restoration occurs.”
 He stresses, “your body grows while resting, not training,” and advises people who might be overtraining to “eat a lot of clean food and take a week off of training all together.”

 Has your gym partner been noticeably absent lately?
-It may be he’s legitimately busy, or he could be keeping his distance from you.
 While Trink says overtraining is actually a “pretty rare” occurrence for most guys who train three to five hours per week, he says it’s possible for there to be an “intensification of personality traits” for guys prone to being “aggressive, irritable, or depressed.”
 However, he cautions that these changes aren’t always the result of overtraining, as there are “other factors that can overly stress the nervous system.”
 Listen to your body and react accordingly.